adamfoneil/RadzenGridHelper/README.md

 This is a little WinForms app to help with creating [Radzen DataGrid](https://blazor.radzen.com/datagrid) markup.
 The Radzen syntax is a little verbose IMO, so this helps remove the repeated content.
 I'm not complaining about Radzen's components, because their stuff is good and free.
 I just need a little more productivity when it comes to creating data grid functionality in Blazor.
 Having done it manually dozens of times now, I'm ready for a little tooling help.
+The need for this came up as I've been working on my show-and-tell Blazor project [BlazorAO](https://github.com/adamfoneil/BlazorAO).

 ![img](https://adamosoftware.blob.core.windows.net/images/SV7VJC3876.png)